HideInInk312/HideInInk312/README.md

 I have a degree in economics.I'm a passionated learner and interested in programming and coding.

 * ✉️  You can contact me at [chenjunhao312@gmail.com](mailto:chenjunhao312@gmail.com)
-* 🧠  I'm learning Data Science
+* 🧠  I'm learning Data Science at UTM.
 * ⚡  I'm secretly Spiderman, but nobody knows.

 ### Skills